 The sin of my innocence lost during one night in the Village and Bowery is forgiven as the Stone’s sense of manners glosses over the corruption of a 14 year-old’s morals.
 The matter at hand is Joey.
 Tina and Pete agree to meet us in Times Square in the morning.
 They’ll bring the old Miami Beach gang to scour the area.
 I’m unsure how to search St Mark’s and Alphabet City.
 I’m not about to expose my Bronx friends to the gritty junkie world of Tompkins Square Park.
 I’m more worried about convincing Joey to go home than just finding him.
 NYC is my oyster.

-LA had reminded me that I’m a night owl.
+LA reminded me that I’m a night owl.
 Jack and I skip out for Max’s, evading the cousins who had been hopeful of more Page Six exposure.
 First we go up to the Dakota’s seventh floor to check on Julian and Nina.
-Jack warns me to expect a turn for the worse in their attitude – almost teens.
+Jack warns me to expect a turn for the worse in their attitudes – almost teens.

 Nina hugs me when she answers the door.
 The overwhelming odor of marijuana wafts into the hallway.
 Jules toasts us with a bong, as he sits in a circle of similarly stoned 12 and 13-year-olds.
 I instantly feel old.
 They’ve made friends with their peers.